-He never gloried in his Churchmanship.
-If ever there was a good Churchman, that man was Paul.
+He never gloried in his churchmanship.
+If ever there was a good churchman, that man was Paul.
 He was himself a chosen apostle.
-He was a founder of churches, and an ordainer of ministers: Timothy and Titus, and many elders, received their first commission from his hands.
+He was a founder of churches, and an ordainer of ministers.
+Timothy and Titus, and many elders, received their first commission from his hands.
 He was the beginner of services and sacraments in many a dark place.
-Many a one did he baptize; many a one did he receive to the Lord's Table; many a meeting for prayer, and praise, and preaching, did he begin and carry on.
-He was the setter up of discipline in many a young Church.
-Whatever ordinances, and rules, and ceremonies were observed in many Churches, were first recommended by him.
-But did he ever glory in his office and Church standing?
-Does he ever speak as if his Churchmanship would save him, justify him, put away his sins, and make him acceptable before God?
-Oh, no!
-Never: never!
-Never for a moment!
+Many a one did he baptize.
+Many a one did he receive to the Lord's table.
+Many a meeting for prayer, and praise, and preaching, did he begin and carry on.
+He was the setter up of discipline in many a young church.
+Whatever ordinances and rules and ceremonies were observed in them, were first recommended by him.
+But did he ever glory in his office and church standing?
+Does he ever speak as if his churchmanship would save him, justify him, put away his sins, and make him acceptable before God?
+Oh, no! never! never! never for a moment!

-Now if the apostle Paul never gloried in any of these things, who in all the world, from one end to the other,-who has any right to glory in them in our day?
-If Paul said, "God forbid that I should glory in anything whatever except the cross," who shall dare to say, "I have something to glory of: I am a better man than Paul "?
+And now, reader, mark what I say.
+If the apostle Paul never gloried in any of these things, who in all the world, from one end to the other, who has any right to glory in them in our day?
+If Paul said, God forbid that I should glory in anything whatever except the cross, who shall dare to say, "I have something to glory of,-I am a better man than Paul?"

-Who is there among the readers of this paper that trusts in any goodness of his own?
-Who is there that is resting on his own amendments,-his own morality,-his own churchmanship,-his own works and performances of any kind whatever?
-Who is there that is leaning the weight of his soul on anything whatever of his own, in the smallest possible degree?
+Who is there among the readers of this book, that trusts in any goodness of his own?
+Who is there that is resting on his own amendments, his own morality, his own performances of any kind whatever?
+Who is there that is leaning the weight of his soul on anything whatever of his own in the smallest possible degree?
 Learn, I say, that you are very unlike the apostle Paul.
 Learn that your religion is not apostolical religion.

-Who is there among the readers of this paper that trusts in his religious profession for salvation?
-Who is there that is valuing himself on his baptism, or his attendance at the Lord's table,-his church-going on Sundays, or his daily services during the week,-and saying to himself, "What lack I yet?"
+Who is there among the readers of this book, that trusts in his church-manship for salvation?
+Who is there that is valuing himself on his baptism, or his attendance at the Lord's table,-his church-going on Sundays, or his daily services during the week,-and saying to himself, What lack I yet?
 Learn, I say, this day, that you are very unlike Paul.
 Your Christianity is not the Christianity of the New Testament.
-Paul would not glory in anything but "the cross."
+Paul would not glory in anything but the Cross.
 Neither ought you.

-Oh, let us beware of self-righteousness!
+Oh reader!, beware of self-righteousness.
 Open sin kills its thousands of souls.
 Self-righteousness kills its tens of thousands.
 Go and study humility with the great apostle of the Gentiles.
 Go and sit with Paul at the foot of the cross.
 Give up your secret pride.
 Cast away your vain ideas of your own goodness.
 Be thankful if you have grace, but never glory in it for a moment.
-Work for God and Christ, with heart and soul and mind and strength, but never dream for a second of placing confidence in any work of your own.
+Work for God and Christ with heart and soul, and mind and strength; but never dream for a second of placing confidence in any work of your own.